 Hanoi’s Old Quarter

 From the Temple of Literature, it’s a little bit of a walk back to Hoan Kiem, your next destination.
 But it’s a walk I thoroughly recommend taking, as you will pass right through Hanoi’s old quarter.
 This is Hanoi’s heart and soul, packed with coffee shops, street food restaurants, ‘Made in Vietnam’ shops selling factory goods (many fake), art galleries, and rickety store fronts built on top of French colonial architecture.
 Here, motorbikes buzz through narrow alleyways and the streets smell of pho, banh mi and bun cha.
+It’s fun to shop the various galleries and street vendors and here’s some of the popular souvenirs that you can buy in Vietnam to take home.

 If you want to pick up souvenirs, the Old Quarter is place to look for them.
 Look out, in particular, for shops selling handcrafted clothes and accessories, woven by artisans of ethnic tribes who live in Hanoi’s surrounding mountains.